Bubbletill/standards-and-implementation/system-setup.md

 <br>
 Changing the password will require Visual Studio and knowledge of C#.
 From BT-SHELL's source code, edit the `passwordHash` value within `Shell.cs`.
 To get the hash for your password, edit the `Shell_Keydown` function and add `Clipboard.SetText(hashedInputStr);` after it is assigned.
 Ensure that `passwordOK` is set to `true` to ensure you can break from the shell.
 It is also recommended to change `passSalt` to your own custom string.

+If the right password is entered, the shell will close and Windows Explorer will appear.
+Once any maintenance has been done, logging out and logging back in will restore the Shell.

 # Controller Server
 ## Inside the root folder
 - BO jar called `bo.jar`